 Invited Lectures, Talks, Seminars and Panels

-2013 “Race, Class and Reproductive Justice After Roe v Wade,” Forty Years After Roe v.
+2013 Invited Lecture/Panel: “Race, Class and Reproductive Justice After Roe v Wade,” Forty Years After Roe v.
 Wade, Reproductive Rights and Justice Today, Huntington Library Women’s Studies Seminars, Feminist Majority Foundation.
 March 9.

-2013 “Pushing Forward: Advancing the Conversation about Gender Politics &Public Policy in the Coming Year.”
+2013 Invited Lecture: “Pushing Forward: Advancing the Conversation about Gender Politics & Public Policy in the Coming Year.”
 Woman’s Perspective Forum, Pilgrim Place.
 February 27.

-2012 “From “From Reproductive Rights to Reproductive Justice: Race, Class, and Access to Care After Roe v.
+2012 Invited Lecture: “From Reproductive Rights to Reproductive Justice: Race, Class, and Access to Care After Roe v.
 Wade.”
 Commemorating the 39th Anniversary of Roe v Wade, Pomona College.
 January 24.

-2011 “Race, Choice and Reproductive Health in the Age of Health Care Reform” Mallott Commons Lunchtime Talk Series, Scripps College.
+2011 Invited Lecture: “Race, Choice and Reproductive Health in the Age of Health Care Reform” Mallott Commons Lunchtime Talk Series, Scripps College.
 March 9.

-2008 Panel Participant: “Race, Gender, and the Politics of Representation: Media Images of Women in the 2008 Presidential Election” Center for the Humanities, Grinnell College.
+2008 Panel Discussant: “Race, Gender, and the Politics of Representation: Media Images of Women in the 2008 Presidential Election” Center for the Humanities, Grinnell College.
 October 27.

 1999 Facilitator: Diversity Issues in Teaching Seminar, The TA Program of the Graduate School, Syracuse University.